 Lincoln City Obituaries

-It was noted by Union Banner on May 20th, 2015 that Thelma Medcalf (Woods) passed away in New Baden, Illinois.
+It was noted by Union Banner on May 20th, 2015 that Thelma Medcalf (Woods) passed on in New Baden, Illinois.
 Ms. Medcalf was 92 years old and was born in Lincoln City, IN.
-Send flowers to express your sorrow and honor Thelma's life.
+Send flowers to express your sympathy and honor Thelma's life.

-It was revealed on November 1st, 1902 that Peter Varner passed on in Lincoln City, Indiana.
-Send flowers to express your sorrow and honor Peter's life.
+It was revealed on November 1st, 1902 that Peter Varner perished in Lincoln City, Indiana.
+Send flowers to express your sympathy and honor Peter's life.

 History